Don’t risk losing your Medicaid benefits

 HTW falls under HHSC’s Medicaid program, and, because of this, those enrolled in HTW have been continuously enrolled since March 2020.
 As part of the end of continuous coverage, HHSC will redetermine HTW eligibility, so you need to respond to any agency requests related to your HTW benefits.

-SNAP renewals will continue during the unwinding of continuous coverage, so you need to respond to any agency requests related to your SNAP benefits.
+No. SNAP renewals will continue during the unwinding of continuous coverage, so you need to respond to any agency requests related to your SNAP benefits

-No. If you are currently receiving TANF, your benefits will not change when continuous Medicaid coverage ends.
-TANF renewals will continue as usual during the end of continuous coverage, so you need to respond to any agency requests related to your TANF benefits.
+No. If you are currently receiving TANF, your benefits will not change because continuous Medicaid coverage ended.
+TANF renewals will continue as usual now that continuous coverage has ended, so you need to respond to any agency requests related to your TANF benefits.